inacks/IS3720_Datasheet/README.md

 # IS3720_Datasheet
-Datasheet of the IS3720 I2C DMX+RDM Receiver Integrated Circuit
+This repository contains the datasheet of the IS3720 I2C DMX+RDM Receiver Integrated Circuit.

 ## What is it and what it does